janmarkuslanger/software-architecture-guide/README.md

 # Software quality

-According to ISO 25010:

-- Functional Suitability
-- Security
-- Usability
-- Maintainability
-- Portability
-- Compatibility
-- Performance
-- Reusability

-> Conflicts of interest can quickly arise in the case of quality properties.
+There is no universal definition of software quality.
+The ISO organization is constantly releasing new standards to describe software quality.
+These standards consist of many properties and sub-properties, such as maintainability.
+Conflicts of interest can quickly arise in the case of quality properties.
 For example, increased security can lead to poorer performance.
 It is often necessary to weigh up priorities.

 # Evaluate software architecture